 FOR the first time in five years we have a different NBA Finals matchup!
 A breath of fresh air is a welcome change after the annual Cleveland-Golden State showdowns, with the Toronto Raptors introducing the Warriors with a new challenger.
-While Dub Nation still remain the ones to beat, a cyborg in Kawhi Leonard has been here and done it before so don’t go thinking he’ll be intimidated or shy away from the moment.
+While Dub Nation still remains the one to beat, a cyborg in Kawhi Leonard won’t be intimidated or shy away from the moment.
 Durant’s health, Lowry’s aggressiveness, Toronto’s defense vs. Golden State’s offense, homecourt advantage and of course, Drake’s courtside antics have all been discussed ad nauseam as we prep for the 2019 Finals.
 One more time won’t hurt, right?

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest NBA articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!